Lzm03/CV_group-project/docs/report.md

 ## 2. Related Work

 **Object detection.** Single-stage detectors have become the dominant approach for real-time object detection.
 SSD [Liu et al., 2016] introduced multi-scale feature maps with default anchor boxes, achieving fast inference on lightweight backbones such as MobileNet v2 [Sandler et al., 2018].
 The YOLO family iteratively improved speed-accuracy trade-offs; YOLOv8 [Jocher et al., 2023] adopted an anchor-free architecture, while YOLO11 extended this with further capacity scaling.
-We compare these families to understand the trade-off in our tabletop grasping scenario.
+To contextualise the real-time trade-off, we also compare against DETR [Carion et al., 2020], RetinaNet [Lin et al., 2017], and Faster R-CNN [Ren et al., 2015] as stronger but heavier detector baselines.

 **Hand tracking.** MediaPipe Hands [Zhang et al., 2020] produces a 21-keypoint 3D hand skeleton from a single RGB frame using a two-stage pipeline (palm detection followed by landmark regression).
-YOLO-Pose [Cheng et al., 2022] extends the anchor-free YOLO detector to output COCO-17 body keypoints, from which the wrist location can be extracted; this approach is robust when the hand is partially occluded by the torso or an object because full-body context is retained.
-MediaPipe Holistic combines face, body, and hand models in a single graph, using body pose to initialise and stabilise hand tracking.
+YOLO-Pose [Jocher et al., 2023] extends the anchor-free YOLO detector to output COCO-17 body keypoints, from which the wrist location can be extracted; this approach is robust when the hand is partially occluded by the torso or an object because full-body context is retained.
+MediaPipe Holistic combines face, body, and hand models in a single graph, using body pose to initialise and stabilise hand tracking [Lugaresi et al., 2019].

-**Monocular depth estimation.** MiDaS [Ranftl et al., 2020] trains a single model on a mixture of depth datasets with inconsistent scale, producing scale-relative inverse depth maps.
+**Monocular depth estimation.** MiDaS [Ranftl et al., 2022] trains a single model on a mixture of depth datasets with inconsistent scale, producing scale-relative inverse depth maps.
 The `MiDaS_small` variant is designed for real-time CPU inference.
 Classical depth estimation from a single camera requires a calibrated reference object or stereo rig; our pixel-distance baseline represents this simpler approach.

-**Assistive systems.** Prior work such as NavCog [Ahmetovic et al., 2016] and EyeSense [citation needed] focus on navigation and obstacle avoidance.
-Scene-captioning systems (e.g., using BLIP or GPT-4V) provide rich descriptions but lack the real-time directional granularity required for manipulation guidance.
+**Assistive systems.** Prior work such as NavCog [Ahmetovic et al., 2016] focuses on navigation and obstacle avoidance.
+More recent vision-language scene-captioning systems can provide rich descriptions of visible objects, but they generally lack the low-latency directional feedback required for manipulation guidance.
 Our system is specifically designed for the grasping subtask, producing imperative motor commands rather than descriptive text.

 ---